What is Learn to Row?

 Why does WRC run L2R courses?

 The primary reason for running the courses is to teach our prospective members reasonable technique ahead of joining the club.
 This enables those off L2R to transition into our development sessions, which are run on Saturdays and Sundays all year round and additionally in the week from April to October.

 How do I sign up?

-A full list of our courses and availability can be found on our Eventbrite page.
-If you can’t make one all six sessions then it may still be possible for you to join a course.
+A full list of our courses and availability can be found by contacting our Learn to Row coordinator at windermereL2R’at’gmail.com.
+If you can’t make all six sessions then it may still be possible for you to join a course.
 Please contact us and ask.

 If you are still not sure, why not get in touch and arrange to pay us a visit at Fell Foot.
 We will happily show you what is involved and answer any questions you may have.